SairajK19/solana-fellowship-submissions/week2/exercise/voting_system/README.md

 ![This is an image](./images/ballot.png)

 Note: Not much error handling done in the client script. script will run only once per deployment.
-Feature for delegating vote yet to be added